thin-edge/thin-edge.io/docs/src/tutorials/device-monitoring.md

 3. __Cherry-pick the collected metrics__
    * `Collectd` can collect a lot of detailed metrics, and it doesn't always make sense to forward all these data to the cloud.
-   * Here is a config snippet that uses the `match_regex` plugin to select the metrics of interest:
+   * Here is a config snippet that uses the `match_regex` plugin to select the metrics of interest, filtering out every metric emitted by the memory plugin other than the used metric":
     ```
         PreCacheChain "PreCache"